harporoeder/libmachineid/README.md

 # libmachineid
-Cross platform C89 library to get a platform identifier
+Cross-platform C89 library to get a platform identifier.